deployKF/website/content/guides/dependencies/istio.md

 ---
 icon: custom/istio
 description: >-
-  Learn how deployKF uses Istio and how to integrate your existing Istio with deployKF.
+  Learn how and why deployKF uses Istio.
+  Learn how to integrate your existing Istio with deployKF.
 ---

 # Istio

-Learn how deployKF uses Istio and how to integrate your existing Istio with deployKF.
+Learn how and why deployKF uses Istio.
+Learn how to integrate your existing Istio with deployKF.

 ---